SU-UComm/homesite-theme/README.md

 * `nvm use`
 * `npm install`

+In December 2022 we embedded the old version/branch of Decanter that is used with this theme instead of pulling it in via NPM because the stale branch would no longer install properly.
+Before theme can build correctly, you must now install Decanter's dependencies.
+* `cd decanter`
+* `nvm use`
+* `npm install`

+Now you should be ready to build from the `dev` directory follwing the steps in Development below.

 **Note**: While not strictly necessary for theme development, your local site will not funtion without the [Stanford Homesite plugin](https://github.com/SU-UComm/homesite-plugin).
 To install that: